So you want to start investing, Huh?

 There are two types of analysis:

-It’s not possible to demonstrate them here, still I’ll recommend you to pursue NSE advance certification for its deep knowledge.
+It’s not possible to demonstrate them here, still, I’ll recommend you to pursue NSE advanced certification for its deep knowledge.

 Let’s move on some fundamental aspects.

 Following are some crucial parameters upon which one should look over before locking your money in any stock: